I haven’t had a “thinking out loud” post in a while. The ones I had before are gone now – I generally delete them after a time.

 It reminds me something I’ve always found strange – the number of adjectives for negative words often exceeds those for positive ones.
 We seem oddly capable of defining what’s wrong, and yet seldom know how to define what is right.

 Side note: Fiction is a type of writing.
 Non-fiction is a type of writing.
-Do you not find it odd that “things that aren’t true” have a genre type, and the only way we can assess that converse of that form of writing is to say, “uh…NOT that” – I’ve always found that strange – our inability to give an honest identity to certain concepts and our willingness to submit to litotes.
+Do you not find it odd that “things that aren’t true” have a genre type, and the only way we can assess the converse of that form of writing is to say, “uh…NOT that” – I’ve always found that strange – our inability to give an honest identity to certain concepts and our willingness to submit to litotes.

 Perhaps this is why I find it hard to answer questions about feelings.